gvwilson/thirdbit/src/fiction/bear/index.md

 "Is that in case they get caught on a snag?"
 Noxy asked Dolly, pointing.

-The troll glanced at the princess, who was tugging on Jinpa's vest and pointing to where a fish had just splashed in the water.
+The troll glanced at the princess, who was tugging on Rinpa's vest and pointing to where a fish had just splashed in the water.
 "Officially," she replied in an undertone.
 "But there are thieves on the river.
 Most would think twice before trying to take a barge, but not all of